heinzlab/chip-seq-pipeline/README.md

 * **README.md:** is what you are reading, which has a complete walkthrough of building and running the container.
 * **Singularity:** includes the build recipe for the main Singularity container.
 Can more or less be copied over for implementation of other genomics pipelines.
 * **nextflow.config:** the main nextflow config file with profile and default parameter information.
+* **environment.yml:** an anaconda environment file that contains dependency information.

 ## Installation
 ### NextFlow installation